 What Is Co-Insurance?

-The Long Answer: If you haven’t checked out our article on co-pays, go take a look at that.
+If you haven’t checked out our blog on co-pays, go take a look at that.
 Basically, co-insurance is like a co-pay, but a percentage instead of a dollar amount.
 For example, if my health insurance has 70% co-insurance, that means when I go see the doctor, my health insurance will pay 70% of the total bill and I pay the remaining 30%.
 So if the total bill is $1000, my insurance will pay $700 and I will have to pay $300.

 Sometimes (depending on your plan) the co-insurance percentage will change before and after your deductible.
 Sometimes the co-insurance values are always the same.
 This can be misleading because many people think that after they hit their deductible, they don’t pay anything.
 But, if they have 70% coinsurance that goes beyond the deductible, they will always have to pay that 30%.
 So sometimes hitting your deductible does not mean everything is covered.
 You may still have that co-insurance percentage.

 However, uMedMarket is simpler.
 What you see is what you pay.
 If you want multiple services, you just add up the prices we show you.
 You get a big discount because you pay cash.
 It’s uMedMarket.
 It’s Simple.